Ruffdraft/sveltekit-cloudflare-template/README.md

 After binding the services, you need the retry deployment to make everything reload.
 Now the website should be fully functional and live.
 The website will update automatically when you push new code to the main branch in GitHub.

-Optional: enable [Cloudflare Analytics](https://www.cloudflare.com/en-us/application-services/products/analytics/) for usage metrics.
+Optional: enable analytics in the dashboard for usage metrics.

 ### Add your content!